trevorwslee/TFTImageShow/README.md

 title: Simple Arduino Framework Photo Frame Implementation with Photos Downloaded from the Internet via DumbDisplay
 description: Simple Arduino Framework Raspberry Pi Pico / ESP32 TFT LCD Photo Frame Implementation with Photos Downloaded from the Internet via DumbDisplay
 tags: 'raspberrypipico, esp32, spitftlcd'
+cover_image: ./imgs/MAIN.jpg
 published: false
 id: 1914271
 ---

 # Simple Arduino Framework Raspberry Pi Pico / ESP32 TFT LCD Photo Frame Implementation with Photos Downloaded from the Internet via DumbDisplay

-The target of this [project](https://github.com/trevorwslee/TFTImageShow) is to implement a simple Arduino framework photos / images showing "photo frame" using Raspberry Pi Pico or ESP32 with photos / images downloaded from the Internet via DumbDisplay -- an Android app running on your Android phone.
+The target of this [project](https://github.com/trevorwslee/TFTImageShow) is to implement, mostly the software part, of a simple Arduino framework photos / images showing "photo frame" using Raspberry Pi Pico or ESP32 with photos / images downloaded from the Internet via DumbDisplay -- an Android app running on your Android phone.

 The microcontroller program here is developed in Arduino framework using VS Code and PlatformIO, in the similar fashion as described the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/)